-- · continually strive for excellence;
+- continually strive for excellence;

 - act with integrity;

-- be accountable;
+- · be accountable;

 - nurture;

 - inspire;

-- · be entrepreneurial and responsive;
+- be entrepreneurial and responsive;

-- respect, support and challenge.
+respect, support and challenge.

-The Trust appointed an Executive Principal who joined in December 2016 and who was responsible until 31st August 2019, alongside the Chief Executive, for ensuring the development of practice across all the schools to ensure that the Trust works towards its objectives and within the agreed values.
-The Trust has subsequently focused on improving the level of challenge and intervention and ensuring consistency across the schools; building a strong collaborative brand with a common curriculum and staffing structure across the schools; maximising the opportunities for collaborative working amongst students and staff; building a sustainable financial position, and leadership capacity for the future.
-These key areas have resulted in a common knowledge-rich 5-year curriculum and a common staffing structure, two Raising Achievement Boards (each supporting and monitoring two academies) and a range of new monitoring processes, all have which have been regularly reported on to the Board.
+The Trust appointed Mr Lomax who had been working as the lead Principal, as Executive Principal in 2020.
+He is responsible, alongside the Chief Executive, for ensuring the development of practice across all the schools to ensure that the Trust works towards its objectives and within the agreed values.
+The Trust continues to focus on improving the level of challenge and intervention and ensuring consistency across the schools; building a strong collaborative brand with a common curriculum and staffing structure across the schools; maximising the opportunities for collaborative working amongst students and staff; building a sustainable financial position, and leadership capacity for the future.
+These key areas have resulted in a common knowledge-rich 5-year curriculum and a common staffing structure, two Raising Achievement Boards (each supporting and monitoring two academies) and a range of new monitoring processes, all of which have been regularly reported on to the Board.